aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 </figure>

-Consider the blow-down of a pressure vessel to a vent stack, wehre the vessel contains a gas.
+Consider the blowdown of a pressure vessel to a vent stack, where the vessel contains a gas.
 What we want, in this case, is the time it takes to depressure and the pressure in the vessel as a function of time -- the blowdown curve.
 As a first approximation we can consider the ideal gas case and examine two limiting behaviours for the vessel: when the walls are perfect insulators (the adiabatic case) and when the walls are perfect conductors of heat (the isothermal case).
 Furthermore we assume the blowdown is through an isentropic nozzle.

 ## The Adiabatic Case